Translation - Japanese: PSoC® の USB Audio Class サポート - KBA93271 - Community Translated (JA)

 Does the PSoC® family of devices support the USB Audio Class?
 If so, are there any example projects that can be used as a reference?

-All PSoC 3, PSoC 5LP and PSoC 4200L family devices that are USB capable support the USB Audio Class and conform to it as a slave device.
-Additionally, PSoC Creator™ supports the USB Audio Class by default.
-The potential applications for USB audio are quite large and at the moment, Cypress provides a limited number of example projects for reference.
-Two of the available example projects are included with PSoC Creator: USB_MIDI and USB_AUDIO.
-These projects can be obtained using the Code Example window, accessed via either the PSoC Creator Tool Bar (File > Code Example) or the PSoC Creator Start Page.
+All PSoC 3, PSoC 5LP, PSoC 4200L, and PSoC 6 family devices that are USB-capable, support the USB Audio Class.
+Additionally, PSoC Creator™ supports the USB Audio Class, by default.
+The potential applications for USB audio are quite large and currently a limited number of example projects are provided for reference.
+Two of the available example projects, USB_MIDI and USB_AUDIO, are included with PSoC Creator.
+You can obtain these projects using the Code Example window, accessed from either the PSoC Creator menu (File > Code Example) or the PSoC Creator Start Page.

-Additionally, there is a PSOC 4200L based project available as an example with CY8CKIT-046.
-This project with name CY8CKIT_046_USB_Audio is an advanced project.
-The kit software is available for download here.
-The project will be listed with the PSoC Creator Code Example section once the kit software has been installed.
+There is a PSoC 4200L based project available as an example with CY8CKIT-046.
+This project, CY8CKIT_046_USB_Audio, is an advanced project.
+You can download the kit software here.
+The project will be listed with the PSoC Creator Code Example section once you install the kit software.

 Figure 1 shows the available USB audio projects that can be found using the USBFS keyword.

-Note that Microsoft® Windows® 2000/XP and beyond are released with built-in Audio Class Drivers.
-No additional drivers need to be provided by the end user.
-For additional information on USB descriptors and ISO endpoints, refer to the following application notes or contact Cypress Technical Support.
+Note that Microsoft Windows 2000/XP and beyond are released with built-in Audio Class Drivers.
+No additional drivers need to be provided by the end-user.
+For additional information on USB descriptors and ISO endpoints, see the following application notes or contact Technical Support: